7 Startup Agreements That Save Companies (and Friendships)

 -

 Copy-pasting an old SAFE.
-The pre-money vs post-money distinction isn’t academic.
-It changes ownership.
-Use current post-money templates unless you have a specific reason not to.
+Pre- vs. post-money isn’t academic; it changes ownership.
+Use current post-money templates unless you have a specific, modeled reason not to.

 -

 Deferring the PIIA until “after launch.”
 That’s procrastination dressed as focus.
-Make PIIA part of your joiner flow for anyone who ever touches code, design, data, or inventions.
+Make PIIA part of every joiner checklist.

 -